 4) From Checkpoint Charlie, why not catch one of the famous Doppeldecker Bus M29 and go for a twenty minutes bus ride to the Kaiser Wilhelm Memorial Church situated at the Breitscheidplatz.
 From there it is only a short walk to the Berlin Zoo.

-5) A visit to Berlin Zoo is exciting for children and parents alike.
+5) A visit to the Berlin Zoo is exciting for children and parents alike.
 Find more information in my post Berlin With Kids – We Love It.
-You can easily spend half a day in there.
+You can easily spend half a day there.
 There is so much to see and do; your children will love it.